LidiaKabacinska/notepad/README.md

 # notepad
-A simple JS notepad with usage of local storage
+A simple JS notepad with the usage of local storage